Utility World

 in

-The Utility World Column has a blog, and a web site.
+The Utility Planet column has a blog, a YouTube channel, a twitter account, and a web site.
 This site is updated, probably not often as I would like, but it DOES get updated.

-A couple of years ago, Utility World joined other Monitoring Times features on Blogger by starting its own blog.
-It is good for quick updates to fast-changing situations that would not be timely in a print edition with a 2 month lead time.
-It's also good for longer features or things that didn't make it into the column's limited space.
+A couple of years ago, I started a blog.
+Originally, it was good for quick updates of fast-changing situations that would not be timely in a print edition with a 2 month lead time.
+Our new electronic TSM has reduced this time to more like a couple of weeks, but the blog still has its advantages.
+It's good for longer features, announcements, or things that don't really work in a monthly column.
 The blog has been well received, and it gets a lot of attention.

 Link to the blog is http://mt-utility.blogspot.com/.